 If you find that you have financial difficulties during your studies, your college may also be able to help you.
 If you find yourself in this position, talk with your college to see if they can help.

-If you study a part-time course more than 275 hours over the year, you may also be eligible for an Assembly Learning Grant.
+If you study a part-time course more than 275 hours over the year, you may also be eligible for a Welsh Government Learning Grant.

 If you’re out of work and studying part-time, you might still qualify for Jobseeker’s Allowance.
 Your course needs to be less than 16 hours a week and you need to show that you’re still available for work.
 Check this with your local Jobcentre Plus office.

-If you are in Further Education or part-time Higher Education and are studying at an institution or college in Wales you can apply for help from the Financial Contingency Fund.
-Similar arrangements to the Financial Contingency Fund apply in England through the Access to Learning Fund and Learner Support Funds schemes.
-For more information contact your university or college.
+If you are in Further Education and are studying at an institution or college in Wales you can apply for help from the Financial Contingency Fund.
+Students studying in England should contact their university or college for more information.

 If you are on a work based learning course you can apply for help from the learning provider where you’re studying.
 If you are staying in school or are learning in the community you should apply for help from the local council where you’re studying.